alansu7/ElsevierSoftwareX/Model_Fine-tuning/Model/README.md

 ## 🧩 Trained Model Location

-Due to GitHub's file size limitation (max 100MB per file), the fine-tuned model cannot be stored directly in this repository.
+Due to GitHub's file size limitation, the fine-tuned model cannot be stored directly in this repository.

 You can download the model from Hugging Face: